VirtualButFake/fusion-components-docs/docs/libs/top-layer-provider.md

       This function is used to create a new top layer.
       Given a frame, it will nest the frame inside of a new layer frame so that it can be layered properly.
       This frame is returned, and should be used instead of the original frame.

+      Something to note is that the layer created attempts to keep the same size as the reference layer, by monitoring the AbsoluteSize of the reference layer.
+However, using a frame that uses `Scale` instead of `Offset` sizing will result in it shrinking to 0, 0.
+To combat this, place the layer as high as possible in your UI hierarchy (so don't wrap a single frame in a layer, but rather wrap the entire UI in a single layer).
+You want to use as few layers as possible, only using them to isolate certain interaction areas in your UI.
   - name: "getLayer"
     code: |
       topLayerProvider.getLayer(